Gaspipelineexplosions.com

 Defense attorneys, though, have countered that PG&E engineers were wrestling with a bewildering array of federal rules about what sort of tests to apply to pipelines in the company's aging system.
 Bauer argued that the prosecution failed to show a pattern of criminal conduct.

 "What is this case about?
 It's an elaborate second-guessing exercise," Bauer said.
-"The employees never intentionally and wilfully violated the rules."
+"The employees never intentionally and willfully violated the rules."

 The day included not only the closing arguments, but also a lengthy hearing that involved sparring between the prosecution and the defense prior to the jury entering the courtroom.
 The judge decided to recess for the day before defense attorney Bauer had completed his closing arguments.